MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/product-mapping.md

 With the dual-write functionality enabled, the products from Finance and Operations will be synchronized in other Dynamics 365 products in **Draft** state.
 They are added to the first price list with the same currency.
 In other words, they are added to the first price list in a Dynamics 365 app that matches the currency of your legal table where the product is released in a Finance and Operations app.
 If there is no price list for the given currency, a price list will automatically be created and the product will be assigned to it.

-The current implementation of the DW plugins that associate the default price list to the unit is looking up the currency associated with the F&O product and is finding the first price list in CE using alphabetical sort on the price list name.

-So if you want to set a default price list for a specific currency, and you have multiple price lists for that currency, currently you will have to update the price list name to a name that is lower in the alphabetical order than any other price lists for that same currency.
+The current implementation of the dual-write plugins that associate the default price list to the unit look up the currency associated with the Finance and Operations app and find the first price list in the customer engagement app using alphabetical sort on the price list name.
+To set a default price list for a specific currency when you have multiple price lists for that currency, you must update the price list name to a name that is earlier in alphabetical order than any other price lists for that same currency.

 By default products from Finance and Operations apps are synchronized to other Dynamics 365 apps in **Draft** state.
 To synchronize the product with **Active** state so that you can directly use it in sales order quotations, for example, the following setting needs to be chosen: **System> Adminstration > System administration > System settings > Sales** tab and select **Create products in active state = yes**.